elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ## Version 3.0

 **New features:**
+- Improved implementation structure of Action Controls for the first browser request
+- Extending WebForms class methods to support new WebFormsJS features
 - Support for specifying the location of the tag to place the data received from the server in WebFormsJS
 - Added new web-forms tag in WebFormsJS
 - Multiple ViewState types in PostBack and GetBack methods in WebFormsJS